-He was previously Head of the Department of Geography at Royal Holloway, University of London (1999–2001), and has also served as Honorary Secretary of the Royal Geographical Society (with The Institute of British Geographers) (1995-1997).
+He was previously Head of the Department of Geography at Royal Holloway, University of London (1999–2001), and has also served as Honorary Secretary of the Royal Geographical Society (with The Institute of British Geographers) (1995-1997) and as Chair of the IBG’s Developing Areas Research Group (1990-1993).
 He has written or edited 15 books, and more than 200 papers and other publications, including “Wine and the Vine” (Routledge, 1991), “The Place of Geography” (Longman, 1992), as well as his edited “Atlas of World Development” (Wiley, 1994) and “A European Geography” (Longman, 1998).
-His research has taken him to more than 40 countries across the world, from Estonia to Sierra Leone, and Ethiopia to Sri Lanka, and he has worked on subjects as diverse as the role of banknotes as expressions of national identity, and the historical-geography of viticulture and the wine trade.
-Over the last 15 years his research has concentrated on information and communication technologies for development (ICT4D), focusing especially on the use of ICTs to support some of the poorest and most marginalised people and communities.
-He has written two major books on ICT4D: his first collaborative book, entitled simply ICT4D, was published by Cambridge University Press in 2009; and his second, entitled Reclaiming ICT4D was published by Oxford University Press in 2017.
+Much of his research draws on his reading of the work of Critical Theorists in the Frankfurt School, and especially the writings of Jürgen Habermas (especially Theorie und Praxis and Erkenntnis und Interesse).
+His research and practice have taken him to more than 40 countries across the world, from Estonia to Sierra Leone, and Ethiopia to Sri Lanka, and he has worked on subjects as diverse as the role of banknotes as expressions of national identity, and the historical-geography of viticulture and the wine trade.
+He first programmed in Fortran in the mid-1970s, and over the last 20 years his research has concentrated on information and communication technologies for development (ICT4D), focusing especially on the use of ICTs to support some of the poorest and most marginalised people and communities.
+He has written two major books on ICT4D: the first was a collaborative book, entitled simply ICT4D, and was published by Cambridge University Press in 2009; and his second, entitled Reclaiming ICT4D was published by Oxford University Press in 2017.
 He started using WordPress for blogging on 18th December 2008.

-Links to my main current activities are as follows:
+Links to his main current activities are as follows:

 - Chairholder, UNESCO Chair in ICT4D and Emeritus Professor of Geography at Royal Holloway, University of London